Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Introduction

 However, targeting the exact posterior may be overly restrictive.
 In many inference scenarios, modelers are primarily interested in obtaining a diverse collection of parameter values that can explain the observed data.
 This desire is also reflected in the common usage of posterior predictive checks, where seeing predictive simulations that resemble the data closely (in some specific aspects) is used to gauge the success of the inference process.
 In particular, it is often clear that the scientific model is only a coarse approximation to the data-generating process, and in some cases even cannot generate data-matching simulations, i.e., is misspecified \citep{Walker2013misspecified}.
 For example, in the life-sciences, it is not uncommon to use idealized, theoretically motivated models with few parameters, and it would be unrealistic to expect that they \emph{precisely} capture observations of highly complex biological systems.
 In such cases, or in cases where the model is fully deterministic, it is nonsensical to use the probability of exactly reproducing the data.
 In contrast, it would still be useful to find parameter values that produce simulations which are `close enough', or as close as possible to the data.
 Therefore, instead of sampling parameters according to \emph{how often} they produce simulations that match the data \emph{exactly}, many use cases call for sampling parameters according to \emph{how closely} their corresponding simulations reproduce the observed data.

 \textbf{Generalized Bayesian Inference (GBI)} \citep{bissiri2016general} offers a principled way to do so by replacing the (log) likelihood function with a cost function that simply scores a parameter given an observation, such as the expected distance between \(\bx_o\) and all possible simulations \(\bx\) produced by \(\btheta_i\) (Fig.~\ref{fig:fig_schematic}).
-Several recent works have leveraged this framework to perform inference for models with implicit or intractable likelihoods, especially to tackle model misspecification: \citet{matsubara2021robust} use a Stein Discrepancy as the cost function (which requires the evaluation of an unnormalized likelihood and multiple i.i.d.~data samples), and \citet{Cherief-Abdellatif2020mmdbayes} and \citet{dellaporta2022robust} use simulator samples to estimate maximum mean discrepancy and directly optimize over this cost function via stochastic gradient descent (which requires a differentiable simulator).
+Several recent works have leveraged this framework to perform inference for models with implicit or intractable likelihoods, especially to tackle model misspecification: Matsubara et al.~\citep{matsubara2021robust} use a Stein Discrepancy as the cost function (which requires the evaluation of an unnormalized likelihood and multiple i.i.d.~data samples), and Cherief-Abdellatif et al.~and Dellaporta et al.~\citep{Cherief-Abdellatif2020mmdbayes,dellaporta2022robust} use simulator samples to estimate maximum mean discrepancy and directly optimize over this cost function via stochastic gradient descent (which requires a differentiable simulator).
 More broadly, cost functions such as scoring rule estimators have been used to generalize approximate Bayesian computation (ABC) \citep{schmon2020generalized} and synthetic likelihood approaches \citep{wood2010statistical,pacchiardi2021generalized}, where the Monte Carlo estimate requires (multiple) simulations from \(p(\bx|\btheta)\).

 Thus, existing GBI approaches for SBI either require many simulations to be run during MCMC sampling of the posterior (similar to classical ABC methods), or are limited to differentiable simulators.
 Moreover, performing inference for new observations requires re-running simulations, rendering such methods simulation-inefficient and expensive at inference-time, and ultimately impractical for scientific simulators with even moderate computational burden.